 The certification and authentication of important legal documents should only be performed by professional service providers experienced in the process.
 At American Apostille & Notary Services we guarantee that your important legal document certifications and authentications will be processed correctly.

 Whether you're wanting to conduct international business, sell items in foreign countries, study abroad, have a destination wedding, work overseas, or handle personal matters, we can provide the necessary legal document certification and authentication services.

-An Apostille is a French word meaning “certification”.
-An Apostille is a document which has been authenticated or legalized allowing the use of the document abroad.
-The Apostille is issued by the Secretary of State in which the document originated.
+The term Apostille is a French word that simply means “certification”.
+An Apostille is a document that has been authenticated or legalized allowing the legal use of the document abroad.
+The Apostille is issued by the Secretary of State in which the legal document originated.

 Apostilles do not certify the content of the public document to which it relates.
 They do not grant authority and they do not give any additional weight to the content of the underlying documents.

 An Apostille may never be used to recognize a document in the country where that document was issued.
 Apostilles are strictly for using public legal documents abroad.
 Apostilles will not be issued for documents intended for use within the United States.

 What is a notary Public?